Zhong-Minghao/financial-fraud-detection-model/README.md

 # financial fraud detection model

 This repository contains a model for predicting financial statement fraud in the Chinese stock market, developed as part of my internship at China's security.
+The model uses an ensemble learning approach, combining Logistic Regression, XGBoost, and MLP (Multi-Layer Perceptron) to improve prediction accuracy.

 ## Overview